 Lanc & Tully is a consulting firm specializing in Civil Engineering and Surveying,

-including municipal engineering, land planning and development.
+including municipal engineering, land planning and development, and structural design services.

 Our Engineering Department utilizes the latest software and techniques to develop quality engineering plans for any project.
 Our engineers and CAD operators use the latest versions of AutoDESK, Civil 3D and Land Desktop to efficiently design our projects.
 We use techniques to maintain forward and backward compatibility with clients, vendors and agencies at no extra cost.
 All employees who use our CAD systems receive formal training as well as continual in-house review of CAS Standards & Procedures to ensure the highest quality maps and designs are produced.
 We use specialized software such as Haestad Methods Pond Pack & Storm CD, Hydraflow Hydrographs & Storm Sewers, AutoDESK Storm & Sanitary Analysis to design stormwater management systems and auto-turn software to simulate a variety of vehicle turning patterns for parking lot and road designs.